Fourier algebras of parabolic subgroups: Proof of Theorem

 is in $A(G)$ with norm at most $\|x_i\|\|y_i\|$.
 Since $A(G)$ is a Banach space and $\sum_i \|x_i\|\|y_i\| < \infty$, we deduce that $\phi_2 \in A(G)$, and in particular $\phi_2\in C_0(G)$.
 It then follows that $\phi_1\in C_0(G)$.
 Since $\sigma_1$ is trivial on $H$, we see that $\phi_1$ is constant on $H$ cosets.
 Since $H$ is non-compact, we deduce that $\phi_1 = 0$.
 Then $\phi = \phi_2\in A(G)$.
 This proves $B(G)\cap C_0(G) = A(G)$. \end{proof}

 Theorem~\ref{thm:strategy} is an easy consequence of the previous statements.

-\begin{proof}[Proof of Theorem~\ref{thm:strategy}] We assume that $G$ is a locally compact, second countable group satisfying the two conditions in the statement of the theorem.
+\begin{proof}[Proof of Theorem~\ref{thm:strategy}] We assume that the locally compact, second countable group $G$ satisfies the two conditions in the statement of the theorem.
 It follows from Proposition~\ref{prop:completely-reducible} that $\lambda_G$ is completely reducible.
-So by Lemma~\ref{lem:split}, every unitary representation $\pi$ of $G$ is a sum $\sigma_1\oplus\sigma_2$, where $\sigma_1$ is trivial on $H$ and $\sigma_2\leq \lambda^\infty$.
+By Lemma~\ref{lem:split}, every unitary representation $\pi$ of $G$ is a sum $\sigma_1\oplus\sigma_2$, where $\sigma_1$ is trivial on $H$ and $\sigma_2$ is a subrepresentation of a multiple of $\lambda_G$.
 From Lemma~\ref{lem:AB} we conclude that $A(G) = B(G) \cap C_0(G)$. \end{proof}